 Acute treatment may also involve medications that help alleviate symptoms, avoid dangerous complications, and help you begin your recovery.
 Overall wellness is a top priority and whole-body healing is emphasized.
 Depending on your needs, you may be placed on short-term medications to help you get through the detox process to abstinence.

-As you go through the detox process, you will work with clinicians that will help you find the next step in treatment once you complete acute treatment services.
+As you go through the detox process, you will work with clinicians that will help you find the next step once you’ve completed the process.

 If you’ve been struggling with a substance use disorder and you’d like to learn more about how addiction can be treated, there are resources available to help you make your next step.
-If you are thinking of quitting and want to learn more about addiction treatment and Acute Treatment Services, speak to an addiction specialist at Serenity at Summit.
+If you are thinking of quitting and want to learn more about our services, speak to an addiction specialist at Serenity at Summit.

 ASAM. (n.d.).
 American Society of Addiction Medicine from https://www.asam.org/resources/the-asam-criteria/about